ToxicFrog/doom-mods/laevis/README.md

 Each weapon can only have two different elements on it.
 When you choose your first elemental upgrade, that element is "locked in" until you choose a mastery upgrade for it.
 At that point you can (if you wish) choose a second element next time it levels up.

-Note that unlike the non-elemental upgrades, elemental AoE effects like `Acid Splash` and `Putrefaction` will never harm the player.
+Note that unlike the non-elemental upgrades, elemental AoE effects like `Acid Spray` and `Putrefaction` will never harm the player.

 ## Fire